Virtual Treaty Day

 Hear ye!
 Hear ye!
 Pray give us your attention.
 Thank you friends, Watertownians, honored participants.
-The Historical Society of Watertown welcomes you to celebrate both the first public reading of the Declaration of Independence in our town on 18 July 1776,
+The Historical Society of Watertown welcomes you to observe two important events that took place in July, 1776, at the Edmund Fowle House in Watertown, Massachusetts.
+On July 18, 1776, the Declaration of Independence was read for the first time to the citizens of Watertown.

 The Mi'kmaq Gathering Song performed by Chief Jerome